ksflow/ksflow/README.md

 (i.e. kafka, redis streams, jetstream, kinesis, pulsar, etc.) by injecting themselves into the traffic and providing an alternate developer API.
 For teams **solely focused on Kafka** the provided abstraction often introduces limitations and/or requires significant refactoring to existing applications without providing sufficient additional value.
-4. Strimzi not only manages Kafka clusters, but other resource types (i.e. topics, ACLs, etc).
+4. Strimzi not only manages Kafka clusters, but other resource types (i.e. topics, users, etc).
 However, often it is not **cheap** to run Strimzi since "the Topic Operator and User Operator can only watch a single namespace".
 Additionally, Strimzi is written in Java, making it more difficult to work with since most kubernetes controllers are **written in Go** (i.e. [strimzi-client-go](https://github.com/RedHatInsights/strimzi-client-go) is a "work in progress").